makersacademy/chitter-challenge/README.md

 I was also a little unsure on where the error handling should go - in the model or the controller?
 It seemed easier to return an alternative status direct from the model.

+The focus of this challenge was not CSS, I have added some CSS to make it look nice, but it is not fully responsive.

 Going forward, I would like to try using an Object Relational Mapper as the database interface instead of Repository classes.

 ## Instructions